Swamptin/rants/Housing_Crisis_Ireland.md

 Dear Sir/Madam,

 I am emailing you as a constituent of yours.
 I am very concerned about the government's lack of action on the housing crisis.
-The raising of stamp duty as proposed by government could only serve to adversely affect first time buyers.
+The doubling of stamp duty and increasing further to 7.5% has not been sufficient to disencentivise commercial ventures.
+Another, more effective approach needs to be applied.
 The issue at it's core is that there are companies who's goal it is to buy up all the property they can and not contribute anything to our society.
 These REIT schemes have been banned by Germany.
 I propose that a similar stance is